shrahuldev/simple-reactapp/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contains routes, nested routes, how to add css to pages.
+Image is added in public folder under images and used in css
 ## Available Scripts

 In the project directory, you can run: